-Filipinos really have a knack in naming places or islands that’s easy to recall like common things like – hats!
-In Burias Island, Masbate, another set of islands got the monicker of Sombrero Island just because the island looks like the top of a cowboy hat.
+Filipinos really have a knack for naming places or islands that are easy to recall like common things like – hats!
+In Burias Island, Masbate, another set of islands got the moniker of Sombrero Island just because the island looks like the top of a cowboy hat.
 It’s funny though that the Sombrero Island Masbate in San Pascual is a set of two islands close together, fraternal twins I may say.
-The other island near the hat-like island has the gorgeous looking stretch of beach and sand bar.
+The other island near the hat-like island has a gorgeous-looking stretch of beach and sand bar.
 Sombrero Island Masbate is our second island destination in San Pascual, quaint and laid back.

 Quaint Island Life

 There were already a group of kids playing by the beach and a lone woman whose introspection by the edge of the long sandbar got interrupted by our arrival.
 Colored flags flapping along the stretch of the beach were signs that there is little development in the area.
 A small resort with native cottages where guest can stay a day or overnight were already in place.
-The beach, attractive from a far is really more of crushed corals and sand.
+The beach, attractive from afar is really more of crushed corals and sand.
 Dong, the island caretaker was quick to say the sand quality changes in season.
 Sometimes the white powdery sand would be there but this time, the coral fragments carpeted the beach.
-It doesn’t matter though as the emerald waters in all its clarity is irresistible.
+It doesn’t matter though as the emerald waters in all their clarity are irresistible.

 Ferdz Decena is an award-winning travel photographer, writer and blogger.
 His works has found print in publications such as Singapore Airlines’s Silver Kris, Philippine Airlines’ Mabuhay, Cebu Pacific’s Smile and Seair InFlight.
 He has also lent his expertise to various organizations like the Oceana Philippines, Lopez Group Foundation, Save the Children and World Vision, contributing quality images for their marketing materials.